-So, on a whim, I made sweet potato hummus with a left over oven roasted potatoes from the night before.
-What I found, is that not only did it mask some of the “chick pea” flavor in a traditional hummus, but that it added a sweetness she really enjoys.
+So, on a whim, I made sweet potato hummus with leftover oven-roasted potatoes from the night before.
+What I found is that not only did it mask some of the chickpea flavor of a traditional hummus, but that it added a sweetness she really enjoys.

-This is a “dip” I do not feel guilty letting her eat by the spoonful!
-It’s loaded with protein, omega 3s, fiber, beta carotene … just to name a few benefits.
+This is a dip I don’t feel guilty letting her eat by the spoonful!
+It’s loaded with protein, omega-3s, fiber, and beta-carotene—just to name a few benefits.

-- 2-3 Medium sized sweet potatoes, peeled and cut in small pieces
+- 2-3 medium sweet potatoes, peeled and cut into small pieces

 - 2 tablespoons olive oil